 Step 3: Perform the walkthrough

 The engagement team selects shipment reference DL-2024-18742 (road freight, Rotterdam to Munich, completed 14 November, invoice amount €4,280).
 The team traces the shipment from the transport management system entry, through the signed POD (signed by the receiving warehouse on 14 November), to the matched invoice (posted 15 November), and confirms the matched status in the billing system.
-The POD signature, the matching timestamp, and the invoice posting date are all consistent with the described control.
+The POD signature, the matching timestamp, the invoice posting date, and the system-recorded matched status are all consistent with the described control.

 Step 4: Assess design effectiveness